-(b) Other data relevant to the evaluation of carcinogenicity
+(b) Other data relevant to the evaluation of carcinogenicity and its mechanisms

 Other evidence judged to be relevant to an evaluation of carcinogenicity and of sufficient importance to affect the overall evaluation is then described.
-This may include data on preneoplastic lesions, tumour pathology, genetic and related effects, structure-activity relationships, metabolism and pharmacokinetics, and physicochemical parameters.
+This may include data on preneoplastic lesions, tumour pathology, genetic and related effects, structure-activity relationships, metabolism and pharmacokinetics, physicochemical parameters and analogous biological agents.